 Cash Flows Provided by Operating Activities.
-Net cash provided by operating activities was \$42.8 million in fiscal 2009 compared with \$39.6 million in fiscal 2008.
+Net cash provided by operating activities was \$41.3 million in fiscal 2009 compared with \$40.9 million in fiscal 2008.
 The main source of cash during fiscal 2009 was net income, adjusted for noncash expenses such as depreciation and amortization, deferred income taxes, loss on disposal of property and equipment, and stock-based compensation expense, totaling \$39.8 million (compared with \$35.4 million in fiscal 2008).
-In addition, cash provided by operating activities benefited from (1) accounts payable increasing \$10.4 million (compared with \$8.7 million in fiscal 2008) due to an increase in inventory and an improvement in inventory turnover in fiscal 2009 which resulted in more of our inventory still being in accounts payable at year end; (2) income tax payable increasing \$2.9 million (compared with \$0.7 million in fiscal 2008) due to higher pretax income and a higher effective tax rate in fiscal 2009; (3) accrued expenses and other long-term liabilities increasing \$2.6 million (compared with \$1.7 million in fiscal 2008) which represents a 13.1% increase, relatively consistent with the Company's growth during 2009; and (4) accrued compensation increasing \$2.0 million (compared with \$2.3 million in fiscal 2008) due to the Company's growth and a higher bonus accrual resulting from improved performance in relation to our budget in fiscal 2009.
+In addition, cash provided by operating activities benefited from (1) accounts payable increasing \$10.4 million (compared with \$8.7 million in fiscal 2008) due to an increase in inventory and an improvement in inventory turnover in fiscal 2009 which resulted in more of our inventory still being in accounts payable at year end; (2) income tax payable increasing \$2.9 million (compared with \$0.7 million in fiscal 2008) due to higher pretax income and a higher effective tax rate in fiscal 2009; and (3) accrued compensation increasing \$2.0 million (compared with \$2.3 million in fiscal 2008) due to the Company's growth and a higher bonus accrual resulting from improved performance in relation to our budget in fiscal 2009.
 The only significant use of cash was inventory which increased \$14.6 million (compared with \$3.8 million in fiscal 2008).
 Approximately 75% of the increase in inventory was in new stores, while the remainder was in comparable stores and the distribution centers.
 There was more inventory in comparable stores due to a shift of sales near the end of fiscal 2009 from late January to early February, causing inventories on the last day of the year to be higher than normal.
 This shift in sales was a result of later income tax refunds, which often spur spending by our customers, and the last weekend of fiscal 2009 experiencing sales declines due to weather-related store closings and a shift in the timing of the first of the month around the end of the fiscal year.

 Cash Flows Used in Investing Activities.
-Cash used in investing activities was \$12.8 million in fiscal 2009 compared with \$11.4 million in fiscal 2008.
-Cash used for the purchase of property and equipment was \$23.6 million during fiscal 2009 and \$23.0 million in fiscal 2008, with fiscal 2009 including capital expenditures for more new stores (49 vs. 39) and fiscal 2008 including the final portion of the costs related to completing the expansion of the Darlington, South Carolina distribution center which began in fiscal 2007.
-Sales/redemptions of municipal auction rate securities, net of purchases, provided cash of \$10.8 million and \$11.7 million in fiscal 2009 and 2008, respectively.
+Cash used in investing activities was \$11.3 million in fiscal 2009 compared with \$12.7 million in fiscal 2008.
+Cash used for the purchase of property and equipment was \$22.1 million during fiscal 2009 and \$24.4 million in fiscal 2008, with fiscal 2009 including capital expenditures for more new stores (49 vs. 39) and fiscal 2008 including the final portion of the costs related to completing the expansion of the Darlington, South Carolina distribution center, which began in fiscal 2007.
+Sales/redemptions of investment securities, net of purchases, provided cash of \$10.8 million and \$11.7 million in fiscal 2009 and 2008, respectively.